 Data Retention, Destruction, Correction

 To the extent allowed by applicable law, NoodleTools, Inc. retains personally identifiable information provided by you after the termination of your relationship with us.
 This is done to allow an individual, school or district to renew a subscription that had previously expired, without any loss of the work done by students and teachers within that account.
 If a K12 Site requests that NoodleTools delete or destroy personally identifiable student information after the termination of its relationship with us, we will take commercially reasonable efforts to do so within 60 days; provided, however, that NoodleTools, Inc. may retain aggregated and anonymized data.

 If a parent, student, principal, or teaching staff member would like to make corrections to data that has been collected they can either submit a request to the NoodleTools Help Desk or submit a letter to the following address: NoodleTools, Inc., PO Box 60214, Palo Alto, CA 94306.

 EU & Swiss Privacy Shield

 NoodleTools, Inc. is compliant and certified with the EU-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework.
 We are committed to subjecting all personal data received from European Union (EU) member countries and Switzerland, respectively, in reliance on each Privacy Shield Framework, to the Framework’s applicable principles.
-To learn more about the Privacy Shield Frameworks, and to view our certification, visit the U.S. Department of Commerce’s Privacy Shield site or download this PDF of a Privacy Shield overview.
+To learn more about the Privacy Shield Frameworks, and to view our certification, visit the U.S. Department of Commerce’s Privacy Shield site.

 Under the Privacy Shield frameworks, NoodleTools, Inc. is responsible for processing the personal data it receives, under each Privacy Shield Framework, as well as transfers to a third party acting as an agent on its behalf.
 NoodleTools, Inc. complies with the Privacy Shield principles for all onward transfers of personal data from the EU and Switzerland, including the onward transfer liability provisions.